telerik/kendo-ui-core/docs-aspnet-mvc/helpers/slider/how-to/update-dialog-ajax-forms.md

 ```

 ## See Also

-Other articles on Telerik UI for ASP.NET MVC and on the Slider:

 * [ASP.NET MVC API Reference: SliderBuilder](/api/Kendo.Mvc.UI.Fluent/SliderBuilder)
 * [Overview of Telerik UI for ASP.NET MVC]({% slug overview_aspnetmvc %})